 }

-If you are now in Unity’s play mode and press the space bar, you will hear the sound you inserted in the sample event.
-In the upper left corner you will also see a small FMOD debug window showing the volume levels in RMS and the number of voices playing.
+If you are now in Unity’s play mode and press the space bar, you will hear the Event you selected as a sample event.
+In the upper left corner you will also see a small FMOD debug window that shows the volume levels in RMS and the number of voices playing.

 What is the difference between an FMOD Event and an instance?

-Four steps are necessary to manually play and control an event in Unity:
+Four steps are necessary to manually play an FMOD Event in Unity:

 - We need to declare an instance.

-- Tell Unity when an instance of the FMOD event should be created and where the event is located.
+- Tell Unity when to create an instance of the FMOD event and where the event is located.

 - Start or stop the instance.